These are general recommendations:

 - Protected application should be installed by user with administrator rights.
 Once this is done application can be accessed by any user including restricted users.

-- Always decrypt Machine ID (MID) values in order to find out which (if any) locking parameter has been changed.
-Please see "Machine ID feature" chapter in help file for detailed information about this.
+- Always decode Machine ID (MID) values in order to find out which (if any) locking parameter has been changed.
+Please see "Machine ID code decoding" chapter in documentation for more information.

 - Use "Allow system time adjustments of up to xx minutes" option to prevent license lockup in case of turning the system clock back for small periods.